Electrical Inspector

 Current electrical practising licence

-Three years' experience as a registered electrician (required for inspector registration)
+Three years’ experience as a registered electrician (required for registration as an inspector)

 What sort of industry will this job lead to